OCCC launches new ‘grow your own’ teaching degree program

 “Through this program, students will be able to earn the first two years of a Western Oregon University bachelor’s degree in education, by earning an Associate of Arts Oregon Transfer Degree (AAOT) here at OCCC,” said Dan Lara, OCCC’s Dean of Academics and Workforce.

 In the third year of the program, students will transition to Western Oregon, where they will study for an academic year.
-In the fourth and final year of the program, students achieving minimum performance standards will be placed into student-teaching positions by the Lincoln County School District while they continue remaining WOU courses online.
+In the fourth and final year of the program, students achieving minimum performance standards will be placed into student-teaching positions by the Lincoln County School District.
 Upon graduation and certification by the state, program participants will receive preferential consideration for open teaching positions in the school district.

-“By saving on tuition and housing by earning the first two years of this degree via the AAOT, and by requiring only one academic year away in Monmouth to attend WOU, this program slashes the costs one would traditionally expect for a degree like this,” Lara said, adding that some Lincoln County students may be able to arrange schedules so that they can continue living and working at home while commuting to courses at WOU during that third year.
+“By saving on tuition and housing by earning the first two years of this degree via the AAOT, and with the ability to commute to classes offered in Monmouth at WOU, this program slashes the costs one would traditionally expect for a degree like this,” Lara said, adding that some Lincoln County students may be able to arrange schedules so that they can continue living and working at home while commuting to courses at WOU.

 “And,” he continued, “the automatic placement into student teaching positions in the fourth year of the program means this could be the quickest way for local residents to launch a brand new, immensely rewarding, and financially lucrative career.
 We’re thankful to the Meyer Memorial Trust for their support in delivering this innovative new option for local students.”